 Apart from these genetic resources, in NBRP-Rice, the National Institute of Genetics is in charge of collecting, preserving, and providing wild rice that is usually difficult to preserve, and Kyushu University collect, preserve, and provide experimental strains, such as mutant strains and strains with chromosome fragment substitution derived from wild rice.
-In the 4th phase of NBRP, to increase the added value of each strain of traits in rice, construction of molecular markers, reclassification of wild integrated database (Oryzabase) including rice gene and genome informat data search system (PGR-Gateway) has been started in cooperation with rice.
+In the 4th phase of NBRP, to increase the added value of each strain of traits in rice, construction of molecular markers, reclassification of wild rice.
 In the 4th phase of NBRP, to increase the added value of each strain, we are performing the following: evaluation of traits in rice, construction of molecular markers, reclassification of wild strains, and maintenance and development of integrated database (Oryzabase) including rice gene and genome information.
 In 2019, the operation of a cross-sectional data search system (PGR-Gateway) has been started in cooperation with the Genebank Project of National Agriculture and Food Research Organization (NARO), and now users can more efficiently access genetic information from both resources.